-- Tip: Take note of the revision number in the first line of the InventorySettings.xmL file for future reference.
-Set a reminder for yourself in your preferred tool to check the revision number of InventorySettings.xmL after future updates of the Application Recognition Library.
+Tip: Take note of the revision number in the first line of the InventorySettings.xml file for future reference.
+Set a reminder for yourself in your preferred tool to check the revision number of InventorySettings.xml after future updates of the Application Recognition Library.
 If the revision changes, you should manually update all the copies you manually deployed.
-These changes allow the inventory tool to stay abreast of inventory changes necessary to support the latest Oracle or SQL Server licenses. - b.
-Save the unmodified copy of InventorySettings.xml with the same name into the workspace where you are preparing for deployment.
+These changes allow the inventory tool to stay abreast of inventory changes necessary to support the latest Oracle or SQL Server licenses.